 While, you can’t exactly say that this one “put solar on it,” the Indian city of Agra, home to the Taj Mahal, is set to be India’s first solar city.
 The 5 year plan would result in the generation of approximately 10% of the city’s electricity from solar.
 The Taj Mahal – considered one of the most famous and beautiful buildings in the world – has actually been threatened by air pollution for years.
 This move, less about climate, is more about acute air pollution and the negative impacts, namely acid rain, it is having on one of India’s and the world’s most treasured buildings.
 After many efforts, the Indian government has turned to solar as a solution – hopefully putting solar on it can prove to be a solution for such an amazing cultural hub.

 Complaints about solar panels ruining the historic beauty of neighborhoods are heard often in the United States, but it’s hard to take such complaints seriously when you know that Vatican City is home to its own set of solar arrays.
 Not only has the Vatican installed solar panels, it is considered the first ever “solar nation-state” after spending $660 million to install enough solar to power all 40,000 of its households.
 As pointed out by John Stellar, places of worship are increasingly adopting solar and it seems only fitting that the Vatican is helping lead the way.

 5. Burj Khalifa, Dubai, United Arab Emirates

 Currently the tallest building in the world, the Burj Khalifa is more modern than other location on this list.
 In line with the times, the building installed solar technology back in 2010.
-The 378 solar collectors are used to heat 14,000 litres of water every day and saves approximately 3200 kilowatts per day.
+The 378 solar collectors are used to heat 14,000 litres of water every day and saves approximately 3200 kilowatt hours per day.
 Beyond these efforts, the building employs an innovative cooling system, which results in significant energy savings.

 Know of any other word famous solar sites?
 Feel free to share in the comments.